 While the doctrine that the person of the one God is the Father in particular has fallen on hard times (for a very long time), there are a few modern theologians from varying traditions that have noted this fact.
-The first of several I hope to share on this blog is a Confessional Baptist pastor-theologian named Dr. Sam Waldron, who is also the President of Covenant Baptist Theological Seminary.
+Here is an excerpt from a blog series by Dr. Sam Waldron, President of Covenant Baptist Theological Seminary.

 He does this in the third installment of a series of blog posts he authored back in 2011 on the topic of the Trinity.
-Since this installment is relatively short and his observations are valuable, I have decided to quote the post at length below.
 The original can be found at: https://cbtseminary.org/whos-tampering-with-the-trinity-3/

 Dr. Waldron writes: